Azure/AppService/_posts/2022-08-24-Clojure-on-AppService.md

 * Change directory with: `cd clojure-on-app-service`

-### Launch a PostgreSQL database for development
+## Build and run the application locally

-If you want to test this application locally before deploying to App Service, you can also run a PostgreSQL instance with Docker:
+If you want to test this application locally before deploying to App Service, follow the steps on this section, otherwise you can skip to the [Deployment on Azure](#deployment-on-azure) section.

+### Run a PostgreSQL database for development

+ you can also run a PostgreSQL instance with Docker:

 ```bash
 docker run --name postgres -e POSTGRES_PASSWORD=pgpassword -d -p 5432:5432 postgres